nkane/nkane.github.io/_posts/2024-08-23-8-bit-breadboard-computer.markdown

 after it was hooked up to a capacitor and a few resistors.
 <img src="/assets/8-bit-breadboard-computer/clock-module-02.jpg" class="center-small-img" />

-We'll see in later portions of that other components might require their own clock to run independently of the main computer's clock.
+We'll see in later portions that other components might require their own clock to run independently of the main computer's clock.

 <div class="video-container">